lowlight-ua/dos-pesos/docs/usage.md

 **On the development machine:**

-* Run the script `./do.sh thing/do/configure_env`
+* Run the script `./do.sh thing/do/configure_project`
-    * You will be guided through the necessary steps to set up dependencies, initialize configuration, and provision AWS resources necessary for the edge device.
+    * You will be guided through the necessary steps to set up dependencies, initialize configuration, set up the working copy of the project, and provision AWS resources necessary for the edge device.
     * Files required to provision the IoT thing will be generated in `thing/out`.

 **On the IoT thing machine:**